-Barry Callebaut has committed to become forest and carbon positive by 2025 under its Forever Chocolate plan, which includes a commitment to be 100% deforestation-free and even forest positive by 2025.
-Forever Chocolate is our plan to make sustainable chocolate the norm by 2025.
-As the world's leading manufacturer of high-quality chocolate and cocoa products, we have a moral obligation as well as a business interest to tackle forest-related issues in the chocolate supply chain.
+As part of our Forever Chocolate Strategy, we have committed to be forest positive by 2025.
+In addition, we will have decarbonized our footprint in line with global efforts to cap global warming at 1,5 degrees Celsius.
+By 2030 and be a net zero company by 2050.
+BAs the world's leading manufacturer of high-quality chocolate and cocoa products, we have a moral obligation as well as a business interest to tackle forest-related issues in the chocolate supply chain.
 We therefore voluntarily support and implement projects, which focus on ecosystem restoration and protection.
 We source many ingredients in addition to cocoa, palm oil and soy.
 Sugar is another important ingredient that also poses high deforestation-risks.

 In our Mexican sugarcane supply chain, we have started to map opportunities for reforestation.
-We will commence the first of several anticipated reforestation projects in a Mexican sugarcane production area.
+We commenced the first of several anticipated reforestation projects in a Mexican sugarcane production area.
 This first project involves restoring impacted and degraded areas, in the areas surrounding the Plan de Ayala Sugar Mills and the Alianza Popular of Grupo Santos in the state of San Luis Potosí, through reforestation with native species.